googleapis/python-logging/docs/std-lib-integration.rst

 Integration with `logging` Standard Library
 ===========================================

-The recommended way to use :mod:`google-cloud-logging` is to allow it to integrate with the Python :mod:`logging` standard library.
-This way, you can write logs using Python standards, and still have your logs appear in Google Cloud Logging using custom handlers behind the scenes.
+We recommend that you use :mod:`google-cloud-logging` to integrate with the Python :mod:`logging` standard library.
+This way, you can write logs using Python standards, and still have your logs appear in Google Cloud Logging.

 Automatic Configuration
 -----------------------

-To integrate :mod:`google-cloud-logging` with the standard :mod:`logging` module, simply call :meth:`~google.cloud.logging_v2.client.Client.setup_logging` on a :class:`~google.cloud.logging_v2.client.Client` instance.
+To integrate :mod:`google-cloud-logging` with the standard :mod:`logging` module, call :meth:`~google.cloud.logging_v2.client.Client.setup_logging` on a :class:`~google.cloud.logging_v2.client.Client` instance.

 .. literalinclude:: ../samples/snippets/handler.py
     :start-after: [START logging_handler_setup]
     :end-before: [END logging_handler_setup]
     :dedent: 4

-This function will automatically choose the best configurations for the environment your code is running on.
+This :meth:`~google.cloud.logging_v2.client.Client.setup_logging` function chooses the best configurations for the environment your code is running on.
 For more information, see the `Google Cloud Logging documentation <https://cloud.google.com/logging/docs/setup/python>`_.

 Manual Handler Configuration